realgolf/realgolf/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to our Maintainer [Julian Hammer](mailto:jh@moinjulian.com).
+If you discover a security vulnerability within this project, please send an email to [Support](mailo:support@realgolf.games).
 Your report will be reviewed and responded to as quickly as possible.
 Please include the following details in your report:

 - A clear description of the vulnerability and the potential impact.
 - Steps to reproduce the vulnerability.